Computing large market equilibria using abstractions: Abstractions of Markets

-We begin with asking how well an equilibrium $(\hat{p}, \hat{X})$ represents buyers' true preferences.
-Although in many assignment problems prices are only `virtual' we can still judge the lifted equilibrium by using the abstracted price vector.
-One notion of how happy individuals are with their allocation $\hat{X}$ is the regret of the allocation.
+We now show that a large number of market equilibrium properties are in fact LQFS properties and thus they are approximately preserved under abstraction.

+One notion of the quality of a pair $(p,X)$ of prices and allocation is the induced regret.
 That is, how close is $\hat{x}_i$ to actually being a demand vector given the prices $\hat{p}$?
 Here we measure regret with respect to the supply constraints when the buyer can buy all items for themselves.
 Formally the regret of a buyer under a solution $(\hat{p}, \Xhat)$ is

 By definition, in equilibrium, regret is $0$.